ensdomains/dnsprovejs/docs/underthehood.rst

             }
         ]

-Once the data is constructed, Instantiate `Result` object with the data which constructs the proofs. `toSubmit` will generate the input data.
+Once the data is constructed, Instantiate `Result` object with the data which builds the proofs. `toSubmit` will generate the input data.

 .. code-block:: javascript